MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/manage.md

 To recover from an incident, you will need basic backup and recovery capabilities in your operations baseline.
 But the right option for recovery will depend on your storage decisions.
 The [operators best practice on storage](https://docs.microsoft.com/azure/aks/operator-best-practices-storage?bc=%252fazure%252fcloud-adoption-framework%252f_bread%252ftoc.json&toc=%252fazure%252fcloud-adoption-framework%252ftoc.json) will help find the right storage approach.
 One critical decision in that article concerns the management of state for the applications in your container:

-- If all of the applications in a container are state-less, the standard Azure Backup approach in the operations baseline may give you enough protection to backup your containers & recover in case of failure.
-But those backups should be tested regularly to ensure adequate protection.
-For higher SLAs, you may also want to consider [multi-region BCDR best practices](https://docs.microsoft.com/azure/aks/operator-best-practices-multi-region.md?bc=%252fazure%252fcloud-adoption-framework%252f_bread%252ftoc.json&toc=%252fazure%252fcloud-adoption-framework%252ftoc.json) to provide additional protection.
+- For higher SLAs, you may also want to consider [multi-region BCDR best practices](https://docs.microsoft.com/azure/aks/operator-best-practices-multi-region?bc=%252fazure%252fcloud-adoption-framework%252f_bread%252ftoc.json&toc=%252fazure%252fcloud-adoption-framework%252ftoc.json) to provide additional protection.
 - If you can't separate state from any of the applications, you will require additional configuration for backup and recovery.
 The [operators guide](https://docs.microsoft.com/azure/aks/operator-best-practices-storage#secure-and-back-up-your-data) also provides information on additional backup options.
 Use of tools like [Velero](https://github.com/heptio/velero) to support all containers or AKS clusters is an example of platform specific operations, that extend your operations baseline.
 - If your portfolio of applications inconsistently applies state, it is advised that the central operations team not attempt to maintain both solutions.
 Instead, standardize on the desired-state toolchain for all containers, but shift the responsibility for alternative recovery solutions to workload operations teams.
 This approach allows design freedom for the developers, keeps central costs lower, & provides a cost reduction incentive for workload teams to conform to the standard.